 Stuck amid slow-moving traffic en route to the office?
 Getting late for a flight?
 Our next step is probably opening Google maps to choose the best and fastest possible way out.
-But have you ever thought about why we still use navigation tools for known destinations?
+But have you ever thought about why we still use navigation tools or route planning solutions for known destinations?

 Because it helps us plan the route to save more travel time.

 We are all aware that the shortest route consumes less time and less fuel.
 But the need for route planning becomes a must in case of multiple stoppages along the way, like with logistics companies.
 Often businesses involved in transportation and logistics run on slim timelines and don’t have the leeway to spend hours in a traffic jam.

 In fact, a report says that 53% of all shipping costs fall within the last mile.
 Route planning can curb these high shipping costs.
 Obviously, it calls for specialized software having more sophisticated features and capabilities.
 So, if you are looking to add efficiency to your deliveries, this blog is for you.
 In the following sections, you will cover –

 Route planning can be defined as the process where enterprises and logistics partners consider multiple external and internal factors to narrow down the most efficient way or route to travel between points A, B, C, etc.

 Route planning software helps businesses to plan the most efficient route for delivery.
 Efficient routes reduce fuel costs, improve resource (driver and vehicle) utilization, minimize delays, enhance customer experience, and make every delivery profitable.

 Dynamic route planners can improve route planning at scale.
 They can factor in a wide range of parameters such as availability of drivers, customer preferred delivery time slots, and the time it takes to deliver specific goods.
 It helps riders do their job smartly and fleet managers to chart out effective delivery routes.